ryanrhymes/owl_guide/book/project/jianxin_aeos.rst

 Therefore, one metric to measure the difference of two thresholds can be calculated in such way: we generate a series of ndarray, whose sizes grow by certain steps until they reach a given maximum number; for each size that falls between these two thresholds, we calculate the performance improvement ratio of the OpenMP version function over the non-OpenMP version.
 The ratios are added up, and then amortised by the total number of generated ndarrays.
 Hereafter we use this averaged ratio as performance metric.

-Here is the evaluation of a selective operations on a MacBook with a 1.1Ghz Intel Core m3 CPU.
+The figure belows shows the evaluation of a selective operations on a MacBook with a 1.1Ghz Intel Core m3 CPU.
 We compare each generated parameter with 30 random generated thresholds.
 These measured average ratios are then presented as a box plot.
 It can be observed that in general more than 20\% average performance improvement can be expected.
 Besides, the tuned threshold values vary greatly across different operations and different machines, depending on their computation complexity.

 .. figure:: ../figure/owl_aeos_perf_mac.png